-PSYS 423 - Psychology of Adult Life and Aging - Summer 2019
+PSYS 423 - Psychology of Adult Life and Aging - Fall 2021

-This course is entirely online to make it convenient to complete over the May term.
-You do NOT need to make arrangements to complete quizzes at a testing center.
+This course is entirely online to make it convenient to complete.
+You do NOT need to make arrangements to complete quizzes at a testing center, but you will need to download the Respondus Lockdown browser.

 All assignments are submitted via Blackboard.